tejasree1505/BookStore_MERN/README.md

 **APPLICATION FLOW**

 • Home Page: Users land on the home page, which provides an overview of the book store's offerings.
 From here, they can navigate to various sections of the app.<br>
-• Access Profile: Users have the option to access their profiles, allowing them to view or update personal information, preferences, and order history.
+• Access Profile: Users have the option to access their profiles, allowing them to view or update personal information, preferences, and order history.<br>
 • Book Selection: After accessing their profiles, users proceed to browse and select books to purchase.
-The app presents a list of available books, along with details such as title, author, genre, and price.
+The app presents a list of available books, along with details such as title, author, genre, and price.<br>
 • Book Purchase: Users navigate through the available book options and specify the quantity of each book they wish to purchase.
-They can also choose additional options such as e-book format or special editions.
+They can also choose additional options such as e-book format or special editions.<br>
 • View Orders: Users have the option to view their current and past orders.
-This section provides details about ordered books, order status, and payment history.
+This section provides details about ordered books, order status, and payment history.<br>
 • Order Confirmation: For new purchases, users can initiate the ordering process.
-This involves selecting books, specifying quantities, confirming the order, and receiving an order confirmation.
+This involves selecting books, specifying quantities, confirming the order, and receiving an order confirmation.<br>

 **ROLES**